 Real-Life Use Cases of R Language

-R applications are not enough until you don’t know how people/companies are using R programming language.
+R applications are not enough until you don’t know how people/companies are using the R programming language.

-- Facebook – Basically, Facebook uses R to update status and its social network graph.
-Also, for predicting colleague interactions with R, Facebook uses it.
+- Facebook – Facebook uses R to update status and its social network graph.
+It is also used for predicting colleague interactions with R.

-- Ford Motor Company – As Ford relies on Hadoop.
-Also, R for statistical analysis as well as carrying out data-driven support for decision making.
+- Ford Motor Company – Ford relies on Hadoop.
+It also relies on R for statistical analysis as well as carrying out data-driven support for decision making.

-- Google – Basically, Google uses R to calculate ROI on advertising campaigns, to predict economic activity.
-Also to improve the efficiency of online advertising.
+- Google – Google uses R to calculate ROI on advertising campaigns and to predict the economic activity and also to improve the efficiency of online advertising.

-- Foursquare – As R is an important stack behind Foursquare’s famed recommendation engine.
+- Foursquare – R is an important stack behind Foursquare’s famed recommendation engine.

-- John Deere – Basically, Statisticians at John Deere use R for time series modeling.
-Also, geospatial analysis in a reliable and reproducible way.
+- John Deere – Statisticians at John Deere use R for time series modeling and also geospatial analysis in a reliable and reproducible way.
 The results are then integrated with Excel and SAP.

-- Microsoft – Microsoft uses R for the Xbox matchmaking service.
-Also, as a statistical engine within the Azure ML framework.
+- Microsoft – Microsoft uses R for the Xbox matchmaking service and also as a statistical engine within the Azure ML framework.

-- Mozilla – Generally, it is the foundation behind the Firefox web browser, uses R to visualize Web activity.
+- Mozilla – It is the foundation behind the Firefox web browser and uses R to visualize web activity.

-- New York Times – Basically, R is used in the news cycle at The New York Times to crunch data and prepare graphics before they go to print or online.
+- New York Times – R is used in the news cycle at The New York Times to crunch data and prepare graphics before they go for printing.

-- Thomas Cook – Thomas Cook uses R for Prediction.
-Also, Fuzzy Logic to automate price settings of their last-minute offers.
+- Thomas Cook – Thomas Cook uses R for prediction and also Fuzzy Logic Systems to automate price settings of their last-minute offers.

-- National Weather Service – Basically, the National Weather Service uses R at its River Forecast Centers.
+- National Weather Service – The National Weather Service uses R at its River Forecast Centers.
 Thus, it is used to generate graphics for flood forecasting.

 - Twitter – R is part of Twitter’s Data Science toolbox for sophisticated statistical modeling.

-- Trulia – Trulia, the real-estate analysis website uses R for predicting house prices and local crime rate.
+- Trulia – Trulia, the real-estate analysis website uses R for predicting house prices and local crime rates.